GUIDELINE for Chlamydia felis

 Treatment

-Chlamydia infection in cats can be treated very effectively with antibiotics.
-Systemic antibiotics are more effective than local topical treatment (Sparkes et al., 1999).
+Chlamydia infection in cats can be treated very effectively with antibiotics, with improvement often seen within a couple of days.
+Systemic antibiotics are more effective than local topical treatment (Sparkes et al., 1999) and so are recommended.
 Tetracyclines are generally regarded as the antibiotics of choice for chlamydial infections (Dean et al., 2005).
 Doxycycline has the advantage of requiring only a single daily dose and is most frequently used at a daily dosage of 10 mg/kg orally, although 5 mg/kg orally twice daily can be used if vomiting occurs with single day dosing.
 Administration of the hyclate preparation of doxycycline should always be followed by food or water because of the possibility of it inducing oesophagitis in cats with incomplete swallowing.
-Studies have shown that treatment must be maintained for 4 weeks to ensure elimination of the organism (Dean et al., 2005).
+Studies have shown that treatment must be maintained for four weeks to ensure elimination of the organism (Dean et al., 2005), as three weeks of treatment was not able to clear infection in some cats.
 In some cats, recrudescence may be noted some time after discontinuation of therapy.
-Continuation of treatment for two weeks after resolution of clinical signs is recommended.
+Continuation of treatment for two weeks after resolution of clinical signs has also been recommended.
 Tetracyclines have potential side effects in young cats although these appear to be less common with doxycycline than oxytetracycline.
 Alternative antibiotics may be considered if this is a concern.
 Both enrofloxacin and pradofloxacin have shown some efficacy against Chlamydia spp.
 (Gerhardt et al., 2006; Hartmann et al., 2008), although pradofloxacin would be preferred over enrofloxacin in view of the diffuse retinal degeneration and acute blindness that has been reported following enrofloxacin treatment in cats, albeit very rarely.
-A 4-week course of therapy with clavulanic acid potentiated amoxicillin may represent the safest choice of alternative to doxycycline in young kittens (Sturgess et al., 2001).
+However, doxycycline was more effective than pradofloxacin in one experimental study (Hartmann et al., 2008).
+Azithromycin is ineffective for chlamydiosis (Owen et al., 2003).

 Vaccination